 A charge of DUI, however, does not mean that the person accused of an alcohol related charge will necessarily be found guilty when the case goes to court.
 Attorney Steven Kellis worked both as a prosecutor and as a defender in DUI cases for more than two decades in alcohol related cases and is committed to defending clients facing the charge of DUI.

 If you or a loved one is facing an alcohol-related charge such as DUI, give the law offices of Steven Kellis a call.
 Mr. Kellis can be contacted 24 hours a day, 7 days a week and can even come to you if you are currently in jail.
-Contact us today to schedule an appointment for a free consultation and legal analysis by calling our toll free number or use the form here on our website.
+Contact us today to schedule an appointment for a free consultation with an experienced PA DUI lawyer and legal analysis by calling our toll free number or use the form here on our website.